 - License server A system that allows licenses to be shared across the network. - License files The files that you need to license your product.
-These files are stored on the License Server. - License Administration Console The interface you use to manage your license files and your License Server. - Web Services for Licensing Enables Studio, Director, and the Licensing Administration PowerShell Snap-in to communicate with the License Server and manage users, allocate and install licenses, display License Server health, license usage, and other alert messages.
-Not available with License Server VPX. - Citrix Licensing Manager Enables allocation and installation of license files on a License Server using a GUI and enables the creation and exporting of License Server historical usage reports.
-Not available with License Server VPX. - Product-side settings in your Citrix products that are associated with the License Server.
+These files are stored on the License Server. - License Administration Console The interface you use to manage your license files and your License Server. - Web Services for Licensing Enables Studio, Director, and the Licensing Administration PowerShell Snap-in to communicate with the License Server and manage users, allocate and install licenses, display License Server health, license usage, and other alert messages. - Simple License Service Enables allocation and installation of license files on a License Server using a web page interface. - Product-side settings in your Citrix products that are associated with the License Server.